-Would you like to follow your heart, but your mind or something else is stopping you?
+Would you like to follow your heart, but something is stopping you?

 Does it feel uncomfortable, uncertain, and maybe even confusing to follow your heart?

-It is just the sign that you are heading in the right direction, because your mind and body are making adjustments to a new way of being and living.
+It’s a sign that you’re heading in the right direction, because your mind and body are making adjustments.

 Your mind wants proof that heart-centered living works.
-The only problem is that you won’t get proof until you start to follow your heart.
+The only problem is that you won’t get proof until you start.

-It will feel awkward and weird at first, like anything new, but once you see that your heart is leading you on exactly the path you need, your mind will automatically begin to trust.
+It will feel awkward at first, like anything new, but once you see that your heart is leading you on exactly the path you need, your mind will begin to fall in line.

 The Battle Between Your Mind & Your Heart

-When you’re a novice in heart-centered matters, it may feel safer to follow your mind.
-It just makes more sense logically, doesn’t it?
+When you’re a novice in heart-centered matters, it feels safer to follow your mind.

-This sense of comfort is an illusion, because if you look at your past, you may begin to see that solely following your mind hasn’t helped you create the life you truly want.
+This sense of comfort is an illusion, because when you look at your past, you see that solely following your mind hasn’t helped.

-This is what I discovered when I started on this path many years ago.
-I was miserable, pessimistic and always proud of my impeccable “logic.”
+This is what I discovered when I began listening to my heart.
+I was miserable, and proud of my impeccable “logic.”

-Your heart, however, is connected to something much bigger than you.
-You may call it spirit, the unconscious, god, higher-self, or the universe.
+Your heart, however, is connected to something larger.
+You may call it spirit, the unconscious, God, higher-self, or the Universe.

 The Art of Not-Knowing

-This is not to say that you have to kill your mind, because it definitely has its uses.
-What it does mean is that you should aim for a more balanced approach.
+This is not to say that you have to kill your mind, because it has its uses.
+It means that you aim for a more balanced approach.

-Let your heart and mind integrate and work as a team.
-When you follow your heart more, and your mind sees the results, it will naturally begin to happen.
+Let your heart and mind integrate, and work as a team.
+When you follow your heart more, and your mind sees the results, the integration naturally occurs.

 However, you have to take that initial leap of faith to get the process going.
 We’ve been taught that we should know everything before we do anything.

-And we spend our whole lives avoiding the unknown, but the truth of the matter is that you don’t have to know everything to know enough.
+We spend our lives avoiding the unknown, but the truth of the matter is that you don’t have to know everything to know enough.

-You only have to know your next step, and the next step can be given to you by listening to your heart.
+You only have to know your next step, and even that may not always be required.

-If you’ve been reading my articles for awhile, you already have some proof that heart-centered living works, and works really well.
+If you’ve been reading my articles, you already have some proof that heart-centered living works, and works well.

-You’ve probably seen others follow their hearts as well.
-It looks good, but you may doubt that you are able to do it.
+You’ve probably seen others follow their hearts.
+It looks good, but you may doubt your own abilities.

-You may even look at other people living their passion and think that you would never be able to do that.
+You may even look at other people living their passion, and think that you could never do what they do.
 They must have some kind of magical ability, right?

 They aren’t fearless.
 They simply take things one day at a time, one step at a time.
-They feel fear, overwhelm, and confusion, just like you.
+They feel fear, overwhelm, and confusion, just like anyone else.